koduki/jl2/README.md

 Java Little Library(JL2)
 ======================

-This is a very simple java library.
+This is a very simple java library for SF(Sukoshi Functional).
 This library support tuple, collection extentions, and so on.

 How to use